banyancomputer/dataprep-iac/demo/README.md

 - run `./scripts/user.sh <user> <file_path>` to set up the user

 The user will be able to run non-privileged commands and playbooks using their ssh key.
 This user will also be accessible via ssh using the admin user's key.
+The user will be able to run all necessary commands to run the demo (unless otherwise specified).

 ### Installing Dataprep
 Even as a non-admin user, you can install the `dataprep` tool on the instance.